 2. Social apps to stay connected

 Language is for communication.
-So one of the best ways to learn is to actually communicate in it.
+So one of the best ways for language learners to learn is to actually communicate in it.

 Or if you’re a fan of friend-making apps like Bumble BFF, set your location to a target-language country to chat with everyday people.